-SmartTrust 466 consists of a unit investment trust designated Dynamic Sector Income Trust, Series 26.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective, through investment in an unmanaged, diversified portfolio of equity securities of operating companies and funds (closed-end and/or exchange-traded funds).
+SmartTrust 531 consists of a unit investment trust designated Interest Rate Outlook Trust, Series 4.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with total return potential in an environment consistent with the sponsor's interest rate outlook as of the trust's selection date, with a high level of current income as a secondary objective, by investing in an unmanaged portfolio of equity securities and common stock of exchange-traded funds.
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made directly in the funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the exchange-traded funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.